mattmarc44/Bar-down-proj/README.md

     2. rerun previous tests on sizes mobile/tablet.
     3. rerun tests from deployed gh page.
     4. html/css validator.

+5. Automated testing:
+    - I attempted to use jasmine TDD but due to the lack of resources on code institute and elsewhere.
+At my level of experience I felt everything that needed testing was too complicated for the beginner level.For reference I have left the enviroment in the files.

 mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.